Concluded WG GitHub Integration and Tooling (git)

-Charter for proposed Working Group
+Final Charter for Working Group

 Many IETF working groups use external code repository services, primarily GitHub, in managing their work.
 Individual working groups, while continuing to operate within IETF guidelines for working group activity, have developed their own policies and practices for how they use these services.
-These policies and practices cover aspects such as: managing discussion between working group mailing lists and GitHub issues and pull requests; how text contributions are expected to be made; labeling and naming conventions; maintaining readable draft snapshots; using tooling and automation; and others.
+These policies and practices cover aspects such as: managing discussion between working group mailing lists and GitHub issues and pull requests; how text contributions are expected to be made; labeling and naming conventions; maintaining readable draft snapshots; using tooling and automation; informing participants about IETF policies; and others.

 The GitHub Integration and Tooling (GIT) working group will select a set of such practices and document policies that support those practices.
 The policies will each detail how work is conducted by working groups that opt to follow the work practice.
-The goal is to provide both process and tooling support for working groups that choose to adopt the documented practices.
+The goal is to provide both process and tooling support for working groups that choose to adopt the practices.